 However, this doesn’t mean that boutique travel is a thing of the past, but the travel enthusiasts these days are more inclied towards staying among the insiders, having their food and experiencing their lifestyle for a change.

 I’m one of those people, who take an offbeat path, whenever they’re out in search for a rejuvenating vacation.
-Till date, I have experientially travelled to Sikkim, Bhutan, Shillong and Mussorie.
+Till date, I have experientially travelled to Sikkim, Bhutan, Shillong, Mussorie, and many other places in north east India.
 I’ve been to Sikkim twice, as I’m absolutely in love with the place.

 Here, I should tell you that I’ve never planned my trips, except for booking my tickets.
 I’ve always been an adventurer, and the idea of risks and uncertainties gives me an adrenaline rush.